lizsal/lizsal.github.io/_posts/2021-09-06-calendaring-experiments.md

 Well.
 This has seriously been a series of experiments and activity consuming quite a bit of time this entire year, and I'm not done yet.
 So there's that, but I am not about to let it deter me.
 I've heard people can do it in an hour once they get into the habit of it and there's a lot of rinse and repeat.
 I'm not there yet.
 It still takes me a couple hours, so my next tweak is to do an hour on Sunday night (focused on me) and an hour on Monday morning (focused on work).

 #### What I've Learned So Far
-- I don't say yes to things right away as much as I used to, and respond with when I think I will get to it.
-What I see is that people come to expect this from me and will ask me less or wait.
+- I don't say yes to things right away as much as I used to, and respond with when I think I can get to it, and I schedule it.
+What I see is that people come to expect this from me, and will either ask things of me less often or wait.
 This is a good thing.
 - I still schedule more things to do than humanly possible, and don't get some of it done.
+I'm a work in progress.
 - My self-confidence increases as I come to realize I'll accomplish whatever I set out to do.
 I'm getting better about being in charge of my time and setting expectations.
-- While on the surface it can be hard, in my reality it can be easy if I stick to key decisions I've made about my priorities, and rinse and repeat more.
+- While on the surface I still think calendaring is hard, in my reality it can be easy if I stick to key decisions I've made about my priorities, and rinse and repeat more.
+That said, if you want to watch a grown woman bite her nails for the first time in a dozen years, watch me try to dig in and get serious with my calendar. 😅
-- It really takes me a lot longer to do things than the time I schedule for them, usually because I don't account for context switching, interruptions, and fatigue.
+- Many times it takes me longer to do things than the time I schedule for them, usually because I don't account for context switching, interruptions, and fatigue.
+And other times because I'm trying to make it better than it needs to be.
 - I am a lot more reactionary than I realized, and usually dig in to address something that just came up more than sticking to plan and scheduling the new thing for later.
 It's something I want to unpack to see if I should schedule time for this specifically, or if I want to dig in about how I value what I have already scheduled and if I'm avoiding it for reasons.

-I'm absolutely convinced that this is more effective for me, so I'm keeping at it, and it is getting a little easier each time.
+I'm absolutely convinced that being intentional with my time is more effective for me, so I'm keeping at it, coming up with a plan and sticking to it.
+It is taking less effort each time.

 In fact, I'm going to stop writing about this (which I didn't schedule) and sit and do another attempt right now.

+(Update after that attempt: having the previous attempts behind me, having the steps written down here and following them without thinking about how overwhelming they are was a lot easier!
+I have a full plan for this week, and it is glorious!
+I'll report back on how the week goes and subsequent trials.)

 #### Distracting Extras
 [1] Thank you, [Kate Byers and Corporate Women Unleashed](https://kathleenbyars.com/program/) and Jadine Cleary for helping me come up with My Map!
 Sundance forever!
 (Inside joke I'll explain to anyone interested, and related -- if anyone knows a good graphic designer looking for small kine freelance work, hit me up)
 [2] This is really easy to do with Google calendars, acknowledging their [data privacy policies](https://support.google.com/calendar/answer/10366125?hl=en).
 [3] Inspired by [Monday Hour One](https://mondayhourone.com/).
-That program is **good**, but I haven't invested the time to fully digest and implement it yet.
+That program is **good**, but I haven't yet invested all the time to fully digest and implement it.
 [4] I use [mindmeister](https://www.mindmeister.com/) on my laptop or tablet for this right now, though I've tried text files, Trello, GitHub personal project boards, Google tasks, and probably a dozen more I'm forgetting.
 The only drawback with mindmeister is it's a little challenging to use on mobile -- not prohibitively so for general reference and tweaking, but I'm definitely not doing this process with it on my phone.
 [5] Fun fact: I play [Wordscapes](https://apps.apple.com/us/app/wordscapes/id1207472156), and noticed how often I can solve a word that I couldn't previously figure out after I step away from the level for about an hour and come back fresh!
 I never believed in the power of a break before that discovery, despite all the evidence I've heard to support it.
 I'm a stubborn learner sometimes.
 So unusual for all of us I'm sure.